Extract unlimited data by scraping Twitter. No Twitter account needed. No request limits. No registered app or API key.

 - Select the types of tweets you’re interested in.

 - Enter your credentials if you want to scrape a lot of information.

 Once you are all set, click the Start button.
 Notice that your task will change its status to Running, so wait for the scraper's run to finish.
 It will be just a minute before you see the status switch to Succeeded.

 As soon as you see that the run has Succeeded, you can check the results in the Dataset tab.
 In fact, you can even check the Dataset tab before the scraper has finished its run if you’re curious to see how it’s doing.
 The Dataset tab contains your scraped data in many formats, including HTML table, JSON, CSV, Excel, XML, and RSS feed 😁

 Preview the data by clicking the Preview button or viewing it in a new tab if the dataset is too large.
 You can choose to download it onto your computer for further use as spreadsheets or in other apps and your projects.

-And that’s it — now that you know how to scrape Twitter data, you can surely play around with the input parameters and see just how much data you can get in so little time.
-So hurry up to sign up for your free scraping account!
-Feel free to share your results with us and check out other Twitter Scrapers.
+And that’s it — now that you know how to scrape Twitter, play around with the input parameters and see just how much data you can get from scraping tweets and other information from Twitter.